seamusdemora/PiFormulae/ForAnyoneWhoOwnsARaspberryPiZero-2-3.md

 ## For anyone who owns a Raspberry Pi Zero, 2 or 3:

-Do you get tired of supporting the `rpi-eeprom` tool that came with the default install given that **your RPi does not have an EEPROM**? `rpi-eeprom` takes about 50MB of space on your SD card, and for some reason, it is _very frequently_ updated.
+Do you get tired of supporting the `rpi-eeprom` tool that came with the default install given that **your RPi does not have an EEPROM**? `rpi-eeprom` takes about [125MB of space on your SD card](https://github.com/raspberrypi/rpi-eeprom/issues/622#issuecomment-2448503724), and for some reason, it is _very frequently_ updated.
 Are there any options for dealing with this?

 One option (easiest) is to "mark" `rpi-eeprom` to prevent it from being upgraded: